christiannielsen98/DVML-P7/Code/CompetencyQuestions/Yelp_CQ.md

 >> 79,434
 ```

-## CQ 15: What parking options can a business provide?
+## CQ 15: How many parking options can a business provide?
 **SPARQL Query**
 ```sparql
 SELECT DISTINCT ?p